madprops/airc/README.md

 prompt = `Respond using ${n} words or fewer.` + "\n" + prompt
 ```

+Users that are allowed to change the rules can also change this.

 ---

 `rules`: Optional instructions for the bot, they're prepended before every prompt.